Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Whenever the program ends, we want to call :code:`isobus::CANHardwareInterface::stop();` to clean up the hardware layer and stop the threads we started with :code:`isobus::CANHardwareInterface::start();`.

-Additionally, we want to call :code:`isobus::CANHardwareInterface::stop();` if the user presses control+c (user sends a SIGINT signal to our program).
+Additionally, we want to exit if the user presses control+c (user sends a SIGINT signal to our program).
 So let's add a little signal handler that'll gracefully clean up if that happens.

-Make sure to include `csignal`.
+Make sure to include the `csignal` and `atomic` headers. `csignal` is for handling signals, like control+c, and `atomic` is for handling the `running` flag, which we'll use to safely know when to exit.

 .. code-block:: c++